 20 Know the condition of your muzzleloading firearm before charging, priming or firing.
-Function the hammer and trigger of your gun to be sure that the parts are working properly before loading a charge.
+Function the lock of your gun to be sure that the half-cock and full-cock notches are working properly before loading a charge.
 Be sure the muzzleloading firearm is properly loaded.
-Use recommended loads of BLACK POWDER or PYRODEX ONLY for your specific model and caliber.
+Use recommended loads of BLACK POWDER OR PYRODEX ONLY for your specific model and caliber.
 Mark your ramrod as explained in this booklet and always be certain that the ball, bullet or shot charge is seated properly on the powder charge.
 Be sure the barrel is clear of obstructions (including excess oil, mud, dirt, snow or any foreign material).
 WARNING: Failure to observe any of these rules may cause serious injury and/or death to the shooter or bystanders and damage to property.